pineconedata/pineconedata.github.io/_posts/2023-11-14-install-jupyterlab.md

 ### Creating an SSL Certificate
 To enable HTTPS on the JupyterLab server, we first need to create an SSL certificate.
 You can use either [`lets-encrypt`](https://letsencrypt.org/) or [`openssl`](https://www.openssl.org/docs/man1.0.2/man1/openssl-req.html) to create the certificate, but we'll be using `openssl` for this project.

-**Please note: you should run the certificate creation commands from the direrctory that you want the certificate files to be stored in.
+**Please note: you should run the certificate creation commands from the directory that you want the certificate files to be stored in.
 For simplicity, today's example will show creating the certificate files in the `.jupyter` folder, but you can change directories to the desired location before creating the certificate.**

 To create the certificate with openssl, we'll start with the command listed in JupyterLab's documentation:
 ```bash